-- 1. The student should determine the type of issue, concern, or complaint he/she wishes to have reviewed.
-Types of issues include, but are not limited to: (A) concerns about grades or other learning activities, (B) concerns about behaviors perceived by the student from other students, faculty or staff, and (C) any other concerns directly relating to the academic or operational processes that are under the purview of the College.
-Concerns related to sexual harassment or discrimination are handled according to Policy 05:16:00 Sexual and Racial Harassment. - 2.
-A complaint should initially be addressed to the faculty member, student peer or member of staff who is most directly concerned with the issue.
+Step One: The student should determine the type of issue, concern, or complaint he/she wishes to have reviewed.
+Types of issues include, but are not limited to: (a) concerns about grades or other learning activities, (b) concerns about behaviors perceived by the student from other students, faculty or staff, and (c) any other concerns directly relating to the academic or operational processes that are under the purview of the College.

+Step Two: Attempts to resolve complaints must first begin with an informal process.
+Informal complaints must be made within 15 business days of the decision, determination or incident that gives rise to the complaint.
+The student should expect a response using College e-mail (or other College approved preferred contact method) as appropriate within 5 business complaint should initially be addressed to the faculty member, student peer or member of staff who is most directly concerned with the issue.
 In order to ensure that the complaint is raised at a mutually convenient time, the student should try to arrange an appointment with this person.